norbertbaricz/Puro/README.md

 Puro is a modern, feature-rich Discord bot designed for community engagement, moderation, and entertainment.
 Built with Node.js and Discord.js, Puro offers a wide range of slash commands, interactive games, and event-driven features, all fully customizable via a single `config.yml` file.
 Whether you want to manage your server, boost activity, or just have fun, Puro is ready to help!

+Created by Skypixel Team. © Skypixel Team — all rights reserved.
+This project is open source under the ISC license; copyright remains with Skypixel Team.

 ---

 ## Features